AashishShrm/AashishShrm/README.md

 # 👋 Hi there, I'm Aashish !

 ## About Me
-I'm a passionate React Native Developer with 1 year of experience in building mobile applications for both iOS and Android platforms.
+I'm a passionate React Native Developer focused on building mobile applications for both iOS and Android platforms.
 I enjoy crafting user-friendly and performance-optimized solutions that enhance the digital experience.

 ## Skills
 - **React Native Development**: Proficient